 WMS Wideband Resources

-We no longer sell the WMS Wideband O2 system as there are too many low cost off shore systems on the market.
-We do still sell some service parts to repair or build a wideband system as well as a variety of other wideband O2 systems.
+We no longer sell the WMS Wideband O2 system or Wideband parts as there are too many low cost off shore systems on the market.

 You can purchase a new wideband sensor from your local Volkswagen Dealership, Part #021-906-262B or Bosch Part # 025 800 705 7